 The volcanoes in Hawaii were created by an active hotspot and formed from basaltic lava.
 Basalt is a type of lava that is very fluid when released in eruptions, and is commonly found at volcanic hotspots.
 These volcanoes fall into the category of shield volcanoes.

 Shield volcanoes are among the largest volcanoes on Earth.
-The Hawaiian volcanoes, such as Kilauea and Mauna Loa, are the most famous examples of this particular type.
+Kilauea and Mauna Loa, for example, are both famous Hawaiian examples of the shield volcano type.